Sultans of shrink pack more chips into smart wearables

 TAIPEI The latest chapter in the miniaturisation of increasingly smart consumer electronics lies in the hands of chip packagers, an indispensable group of firms whose role in the supply chain alone is worth $27 billion.

-"SiP bundles a ton of components into one simple plug-n-play, almost like a Lego block," said Taipei-based semiconductor analyst Randy Abrams at Credit Suisse.
+"SiP bundles a tonne of components into one simple plug-n-play, almost like a Lego block," said Taipei-based semiconductor analyst Randy Abrams at Credit Suisse.

 In SiP, the packager finds the optimal arrangement for multiple chips, akin to solving a three-dimensional jigsaw.
 The tightly packed formation allows for easier communication between chips, yielding quicker, more energy-efficient devices.